aaron-grau/curic/rails/homeworks/capybara/README.md

 Follow the instructions for setting up [RSpec-Rails][rspec-rails], [Shoulda Matchers][shoulda-matchers-docs], and [Capybara][capybara].
 (Note: no need to use Factory Girl or Faker for this assignment - we'll save that for tomorrow.)

 You'll also need to prepare your app for testing by adding the following lines to the files noted at the top of the snippets.
-ProTip: Use the cmd-T fuzzy finder to quickly navigate to these files.
+NB: use Atom's ⌘-t shortcut to quickly navigate around your rails project

 ```ruby
   # Gemfile